krotrn/campus-connect/README.md

 # 🎓 Campus Connect

 A comprehensive, containerized marketplace platform designed specifically for campus communities.
-It enables students and staff to buy and sell products within their campus ecosystem, all running on a modern, production-ready stack with Docker, Nginx, PostgreSQL, Redis, Elasticsearch, MinIO, and BullMQ.
+It enables students and staff to buy and sell products within their campus ecosystem, all running on a modern, production-ready stack with Docker, Nginx, PostgreSQL, Redis, MinIO, and GlitchTip.

 ## 📋 Table of Contents